Suicide Squad: "Apokolips Now"

 In this issue, the character known as Duchess regains her memory after suffering from amnesia and recalls her true identity as Lashina, of the Female Furies.
 With help from Shade the Changing Man, Lashina kidnaps several members of the Squad and takes them to Apokolips to win back her place among the Furies.
-Along with Dr. Light, Squad support members Briscoe (helicopter pilot) and computer specialist/Waller aide Flo Crowley are killed in an attack by para demons.
+Along with Dr. Light, Squad support members Briscoe (helicopter pilot) and computer specialist Flo Crawley are killed by Parademons.
 Prevented by Steel from going, Bronze Tiger recruits Deadshot and others and joins with the Forever People to journey to Apokolips.
-Darkseid arrives to destroy Lashina for bringing humans to his world and allows the rest of the Squad return to Earth with their dead.
+Darkseid arrives to destroy Lashina for bringing humans to his world and allows the rest of the Squad to return to Earth with their dead.
 Shade is returned to his home dimension as the Squad mourns Flo.

 "The Coils of the LOA"

 This issue details the plan of a group called LOA to raise a zombie army with drugs spread across the world.
-To ensure the Squad doesn't interfere, they reveal how Waller is still in charge and the White House decide to wash their hands of her.
+To ensure the Squad does not interfere, they reveal how Waller is still in charge and the White House decide to wash their hands of her.
 With the Suicide Squad on the verge of being disbanded by her superiors, Waller gathers Ravan, Poison Ivy, and Deadshot in an assassination mission of the LOA.
 The deal for the villains is simple: the three will be set free after helping Waller kill the LOA.
 While the villains run after the assassination, Waller allows herself to be put into custody.

 "The Phoenix Gambit"

-The storyline running through Suicide Squad (vol. 1) #40–43 reassembles a scattered Suicide Squad after a year of imprisonment for Amanda Waller.
+The storyline running through Suicide Squad (vol. 1) #40 - 43 reassembles a scattered Suicide Squad after a year of imprisonment for Amanda Waller.
 She receives a presidential pardon, courtesy of Sarge Steel, as well as money in the bank and her old privileges concerning the use of imprisoned villains.

 This is done so that Waller can reassemble her Squad and prevent a confrontation between American and Soviet forces in the war-torn country of Vlatava.
 As the Suicide Squad succeeds and finishes their mission, they go in a new direction, free from the government as freelance operatives per the terms negotiated by Waller.
 Under the leadership of Waller, who now also goes into the field as an operative, they are a mercenary squad open to the highest bidder.